vitalif/vitastor/docs/config/osd.en.md

 Time interval at which OSDs dump slow or stuck operations on stdout, if they're any.
 Also it's the time after which an operation is considered "slow".

+## inode_vanish_time

+- Type: seconds
+- Default: 60

+Number of seconds after which a deleted inode is removed from OSD statistics.

 ## max_write_iodepth